gsd1998/Arrays/README.md

-Here I will be posting solutions to DSA questions from LeetCode, HackerRank and GfG mostly.
+Here I will be posting solutions to DSA questions on Arrays from LeetCode, HackerRank, Codingninjas and GfG mostly.